 Owing money to the IRS is stressful.
-No matter your circumstances, True Resolve Tax Professionals in Denver will provide you with everything you need to know about IRS payment plans and secure your financial future.
+No matter your circumstances, True Resolve Tax Professionals in New York will provide you with everything you need to know about IRS payment plans and secure your financial future.
 Our licensed, IRS Enrolled Agents will work on your behalf to find a lasting resolution.

 Are You in Over Your Head?

 Perhaps, you made a mistake on last year’s taxes or got behind over several years.
 While you may have the urge to put off dealing with your tax debt, the IRS isn’t going to just forget about you.

 In fact, the IRS has the power to wreak havoc on your finances in any number of ways.
 You’ll first receive a flurry of reminder notices, finally followed by a certified letter warning you of forcible collections, such as a personal lien or levy.
 You may even be subject to an IRS wage garnishment which could leave you with just $862.50 to live off of each month as a single taxpayer with one exemption.

 The bottom line is that your personal tax debt will never go away.
 Instead, it can balloon into a massive financial disaster that could affect your credit score, your ability to buy a home or car, and much more.

 So, let’s get to everything you need to know about IRS payment plans and how True Resolve can help.